| Package | com.greensock |

 of the target would indicate that it is outside the BlitMask.
 If you want to force the coordinates to normalize

-so that they reflect that wrapped position, simply call normalizePosition()
+so that they reflect that wrapped position, simply call normalizePosition().
+It will automatically

 choose the coordinates that would maximize the visible portion of the target if a seam is currently showing.